 Compared to bratwurst, hot dogs have a finer texture that comes from the reduced coarseness of the fat.
 To get this texture, you may have to grind 2-3 times before your meat is ready for mixing.
 We recommend grinding the first pass of chuck roast through a 3/8“ plate.

-Place meat in a plastic bowl, tub or any large, non-metallic container.
+Place the meat in a plastic bowl, tub or any large, non-metallic container.
 In a glass measuring cup or bowl, mix the cure with 1/4 cup of water, then pour over the ground beef.
-Mix by hand until distributed.
+Mix by hand until evenly distributed.

 Once the casings are filled, twist off into desired lengths, about 6-6.5" long.
 To twist, grab one end and pinch a divot to make a sausage that’s about 6-6.5” in length.
-Grab the first pinch with your left hand and pinch another 6” down with your right hand so you have two links.
+Grab the first pinch with your left hand and pinch another 6” down with your right hand so you have two sausage links.
 Twist forward and repeat the process until you’ve linked all your strands.
 You can twist forward or backward or alternate as you go--whatever is the most natural to you.
 Refrigerate overnight.

-Preheat your grill or smoker to 130° F. Hang wieners on smoke sticks, or from stockinette hooks hanging from racks to avoid links touching.
+Preheat your grill or smoker to 130° F. Hang wieners on smoke sticks, or from stockinette hooks hanging from racks to avoid links from touching.

-If you're using a vertical electric smoker or pellet grill, be sure to refer to the manufacturer's recommendations for smoking sausage.
+If you're using a vertical electric smoker or pellet grill, be sure to refer to the manufacturer's recommendations for smoking sausages.
 If using an electric sawdust smoker like the Pro Smoker PK 100: Run with dampers wide open for 30 minutes.
 Place ¼ pan of moistened sawdust on the burner.
-Increase temperature to 150 F. Set top damper ⅛ open, bottom damper ¾ open and smoke for 45 minutes.
+Increase temperature to 150 F. Set top damper ⅛ open, bottom damper ¾ open and smoke hot dogs for 45 minutes.
 Increase temperature to 170 F and smoke until an internal temperature of 155 F is reached.

-Once internal temperature reaches 155° F, immediately place in a cold-water bath for 20 minutes until internal temperature reaches 100-110° F. Dry at room temperature then grill, boil, roast or turn into mouthwatering Hot Dog Burnt Ends with our Blue Ribbon BBQ Sauce.
+Once internal temperature reaches 155° F, immediately place in a cold-water bath for 20 minutes until internal temperature reaches 100-110° F. Dry sausages at room temperature then grill, boil, roast or turn into mouthwatering Hot Dog Burnt Ends with our Blue Ribbon BBQ Sauce.

-Hot dogs will keep up to 2 weeks when refrigerated and up to 3 months if frozen.
+These natural casing hot dogs will keep up to 2 weeks when refrigerated and up to 3 months if frozen.